elysia090/Lab/docs/StoryD.md

 4.2 Commands (normative interface)
 4.2.1 The executable MUST support:
 4.2.1.1 serve –data-dir  –listen addr:port￼ [–config ]
-4.2.1.2 export –data-dir  –out
+4.2.1.2 export –data-dir  –out <file.tar.zst> [–repo <repo_id>|–all]
-4.2.1.3 import –data-dir  –in
+4.2.1.3 import –data-dir  –in <file.tar.zst>
-4.2.1.4 maintenance rebalance –repo <repo_id> –chapter <chapter_id> –ref <ref_name>
+4.2.1.4 maintenance rebalance –data-dir  –repo <repo_id> –chapter <chapter_id> –ref <ref_name>
+4.2.1.5 export-md –data-dir  –repo <repo_id> –ref <ref_name|commit_id> –out
+4.2.1.6 import-md –data-dir  –repo <repo_id> –ref <ref_name> –in  –expected-head <commit_id>
+4.2.1.7 worktree add –data-dir  –repo <repo_id> –ref <ref_name> –path  –expected-head <commit_id|null>
+4.2.1.8 worktree pull –data-dir  –path
+4.2.1.9 worktree push –data-dir  –path  –expected-head <commit_id>
+4.2.1.10 lint –in  [–format text|json]
+4.2.2 Implementations MUST NOT change the semantics of the above.
-4.2.2 Implementations MAY provide additional commands, but MUST NOT change the semantics of the above.
+4.2.3 Implementations MAY provide additional commands, but MUST NOT change the behavior of required commands.

 4.3 Offline requirement
 4.3.1 The process MUST run offline (no mandatory external network calls).
 4.3.2 UI assets MUST NOT require external CDNs for correctness.

+4.4 Data-dir locking (required)
+4.4.1 The server MUST prevent multiple concurrent writer processes from operating on the same data-dir.
+4.4.2 On startup, serve MUST acquire an exclusive data-dir lock before opening meta.db for writes or mutating objects/.
+4.4.3 The lock MUST be held for the lifetime of the process.
+4.4.4 If the lock cannot be acquired, serve MUST fail fast with a clear error and MUST NOT partially start.
+4.4.5 export MAY acquire a shared lock; import/pack/rebalance MUST acquire an exclusive lock.
+4.4.6 Implementations SHOULD use an OS-level advisory lock (e.g., flock) on a lock file under data-dir.
+4.4.7 Lock metadata MAY be written for observability, but MUST NOT affect any content IDs or deterministic exports.
 	5. Storage Layout
 5.1 data-dir contents
 5.1.1 data-dir MUST contain:
 5.1.1.1 /meta.db : SQLite database
-5.1.1.2 /objects/ : CAS objects (immutable)
-5.1.2 data-dir MAY contain:
+5.1.1.2 /objects/ : CAS objects (immutable) and optional pack files (48) 5.1.2 data-dir MAY contain:
 5.1.2.1 /tmp/
 5.1.2.2 /logs/ (optional)
+5.1.2.3 /lock (implementation-specific lock file)

 5.2 SQLite mode
 5.2.1 SQLite SHOULD use WAL mode for performance and crash safety.
 5.2.2 Export MUST produce a consistent snapshot regardless of WAL usage (see 40.4).

-5.3 CAS object file path
+5.3 CAS object file path (loose objects)
-5.3.1 CAS objects MUST be stored under:
+5.3.1 Loose CAS objects MUST be stored under:
 5.3.1.1 /objects/sha256//
 where  is the first 2 hex chars of  and  is the full lowercase sha256 hex string.
-5.3.2 The system MUST NOT overwrite an existing CAS object file.
+5.3.2 The system MUST NOT overwrite an existing loose CAS object file.
-5.3.3 The system MUST write objects atomically (write temp then rename).
+5.3.3 The system MUST write loose objects atomically (write temp then rename).
 5.3.4 The system MUST fsync the final object file and its parent directory, or otherwise ensure durability equivalent to atomic rename on the target platform.

 5.4 Garbage collection